This chapter describes the security/safety mechanisms that are implemented in

 "synced_to_chain": true) the on-chain funds from the previous device should now be visible on the new device as well and new channels can be opened.

 What to do after the move If things don't work as expected on the moved or re-created node, consider this list things that possibly need to be changed to work on a new device:

-In case the new device has a different hostname and TLS connection problems
+- In case the new device has a different hostname and TLS connection problemsoccur, delete the

-might need to be changed if the new machine has a different address.
-Changing
+--tlsextraip) thesemight need to be changed if the new machine has a different address.
+Changingthe

---tlsextraip setting also means regenerating the certificate pair.
-See
+--tlsextraipsetting also means regenerating the certificate pair.
+Seepoint 1.

-forwarded ports need to point to the new device.
-The same applies to firewall
+10009for gRPC) was forwarded on the router, theseforwarded ports need to point to the new device.
+The same applies to firewallrules.

-It might take more than 24 hours for a new IP address to be visible on
+- It might take more than 24 hours for a new IP address to be visible onnetwork explorers.

 Many problems while running an